Course Title: Communication Systems: Digital and Physical processes

 Overview of Assessment

-You will be assessed on how well you meet the course learning outcomes and on your development against the program capabilities.
-The evidence for your learning outcomes will be in the design projects you present through a variety of visual and verbal means.
+You will be assessed on how well you meet the course learning outcomes and your development against the program’s capabilities.

 Assessment Tasks: